lnsp/koala/README.md

 koala is a simple browser frontend for editing zonefiles and applying the changes made.
 It supports basic authentication via JWT tokens built-in, usage in a production environment is not yet recommended.

 ## Dependencies
-koala requires a Go 1.16 and npm or YARN.
+koala requires Go 1.16 and NodeJS 12.X or newer.

 ## Development setup